 It was his vision and commitment that helped the Council to grow as an important new platform for joint inter-governmental research, learning and collaborative action to improve service to Canadians.
 He was also one of the chief architects behind the design, funding and creation, of the Institute for Citizen-Centred Service.
 It seems therefore, most appropriate that ICCS name its annual Leadership Award in honour of the person who provided the leadership to bring ICCS to life.

-The ICCS is proud to announce Richard Dalpé as the 2021 Heintzman Leadership Award winner in recognition of his substantial contribution to the promotion of, and commitment to citizen-centred service delivery in Canada.
+The ICCS is proud to announce Mary Ann Triggs as the 2022 Heintzman Leadership Award winner in recognition of her substantial contribution to the promotion of, and commitment to citizen-centred service delivery in Canada.